dfrancuz/streamlit-morning-routines-app/README.md

    - If not, in your Command Prompt or terminal, navigate to the project directory and type the following command: `pip install -r requirements.txt`

 4. **Setup API Keys and Firebase**
-   - This application uses [Firebase](https://firebase.google.com/) for data storage and APIs for [weather](https://openweathermap.org/) and [currency exchange](https://app.currencyapi.com/login).
+   - This application uses [Firebase](https://firebase.google.com/) for data storage and APIs for [weather](https://openweathermap.org/) updates and [currency](https://app.currencyapi.com/login) exchange.
 You need to set up your own API keys and Firebase credentials before running the application.
+For more information on how to set up and connect Firebase with your Streamlit app, please visit this [link](https://firebase.google.com/docs/auth/admin).
    - Create a `serviceAccountKey.json` file with your Firebase service account key and place it in the root directory of the project.
    - Set up the following environment variables with your own values: